Donald Trump’s Most Unusual Car Collection

 2015 Mercedes-Benz S600

 When your name is Trump, you have to set the bar high, you want everyone to be envious of you and the cars you own.
 Such is the case for the S600, it is perhaps the most incredible car he owns due to the James Bond-type safety features it comes equipped with: the ability to withstand small arms fire or small explosive devices, self-sealing gas tank, and state-of-the-art alarm system.
 The 6.0 liter V12 engine pumps out over 500 horsepower and 523 lb. ft. of torque mated to a seven speed torque-converter automatic transmission.
-And if you think this big heavy land barge is slow, I beg to differ: zero to 60 mph is reported to be 4.6 seconds with a top speed of 155 mph.
+And if you think this big heavy land barge is slow, I beg to differ: the Mercedes-Benz S600’s zero to 60 mph is reported to be 4.6 seconds with a top speed of 155 mph.

 1956 Rolls-Royce Silver Cloud

 It’s reported that this car was one of the first cars that Donald Trump ever owned.
 Because of his great love for the Rolls Royce brand and this type being so special, the story goes that he had Rolls to build him one just like his original car.
 After all, it’s not every day you see one of these cruising down the road, but if you do, it always causes you to look twice!
 They just don’t make them like this anymore…..that is unless your last name is Trump and you ask the factory to build you one.